tulir/lindeb/README.md

 The official deployment will be available at [lindeb.mau.lu](https://lindeb.mau.lu).

+## Course info
 This is also a database exercise project.

-For the duration of the exercise project course, the repository will contain some useless files/readme sections, such as the [course documentation](https://github.com/tulir/lindeb/blob/master/docs/course.pdf) (also in [Google Docs](https://docs.google.com/document/d/1LhNw1F7La3O9GysxXFnXPuQvzvQhpxS3Gmd0t6iF50I)), [SQL query files](https://github.com/tulir/lindeb/tree/master/docs/sql) and
+For the duration of the exercise project course, the repository will contain some useless files, such as this README section, the [course documentation](https://github.com/tulir/lindeb/blob/master/docs/course.pdf) (also in [Google Docs](https://docs.google.com/document/d/1LhNw1F7La3O9GysxXFnXPuQvzvQhpxS3Gmd0t6iF50I)), [SQL query files](https://github.com/tulir/lindeb/tree/master/docs/sql) and